nushell/nushell.github.io/lang-guide/chapters/types/other_types/custom_value.md

 Annotation: None

-Custom values are values that might be created vy Nushell internal commands or plugins.
+Custom values are values that might be created by Nushell internal commands or plugins.
 For instance, a plugin might generate a custom value that encodes data in a binary format or some other data type like structured data used by DataFrames or SQLite.

 Note: Custom values used by external commands are not this data type.